 World renowned for its contributions to ecological science and evolutionary biology, KBS is home to one of the National Science Foundation’s Long-Term Ecological Research (LTER), and is committed to science and ecology education, conservation of natural resources and sustainable agriculture research and demonstration.

-Currently, KBS is home to 12 faculty members, more than 20 graduate students and research associates, as well as numerous specialists and support staff.
+Currently, KBS is home to 13 year-round resident faculty members, more than 20 graduate students and research associates, as well as numerous specialists and support staff.

 KBS is administered through the MSU College of Agriculture and Natural Resources and the College of Natural Science.